Gabscuderi/GetNextLine_42/README.md

 }
 ```

-## reread conclusion -> create ft_create_line and ft_manage_remaining -> adjust libft ft* -> run code -> peertopeer help -> find tester -> push -> restudy the project

-The append_buffer function takes two arguments:
-char *basin_buffer and char *read_buffer.

-The purpose of this function is to concatenate the contents of
-read_buffer to the end of basin_buffer and return the updated combined
-string.
-To achieve this without causing any memory issues, the function
-handles memory allocation and pointer reassignment smartly.

-When the append_buffer function is called, it receives the memory address
-of basin_buffer as its first argument and the memory address of read_buffer
-as its second argument.
-Since these are pointers, they represent memory
-addresses rather than the actual data.

-To perform the concatenation, the function needs to create a new buffer
-that is large enough to hold the combined data.
-The function dynamically
+### how does ft_attach work and how not to waist mem.
+The ft_attach_buffer wich takes as arguments(char *basin_buffer, char *read_buffer),
+has the purpose of returning a combined char * di base e mid, wich comes back as new base in get next line.
+It needs to be rimimbered base e mid are two pointers so they don't rappresent the actual data.

+To concatenate base and mid buffer together memory space needs to be prepared considering both sets of data.
-allocates memory for the new basin_buffer using the ft_strjoin function,
+ft_strjoin allocates memory for the new base, and it does the real job of putting them together.
-which takes the old basin_buffer and the read_buffer as arguments, and
-concatenates them together into a new buffer.
-Crucially, the ft_strjoin
-function ensures that sufficient memory is allocated for the new buffer,
-considering both sets of data.

 After the data is successfully combined in the new basin_buffer, the function
 then reassigns the pointer basin_buffer to point to the new memory address
 containing the merged data.

 This is the smart reassignment that allows the
 function to update the original basin_buffer outside of the function.

 By reassigning basin_buffer, the function effectively updates the original
 pointer outside the function's scope.

 Now, the original basin_buffer points
 to the newly created buffer that holds the merged data from both buffers
 (basin_buffer and read_buffer).